citusdata/the-process/README.md

 ### stylechecker

-TODO: this image has not changed and is currently not build by the Makefile.
+TODO: this image has not changed and is currently not built by the Makefile.
 Future work.